Planoise: Transport

 The area is 20 minutes from the center of Besançon, and served by the urban public transport of Besançon (Ginko company), with seven urban routes and two special routes (nights and Sundays).
 The Tramway of Besançon, planned for 2012, will go through the area (possible stops include Châteaufarine, the center of Planoise, and Jean Minjoz Hospital).
 The municipality of Besançon has raised the possibility of construction of a train station in the area, perhaps in 2020.

 Architecture

 Planoise has little architectural heritage compared to that of the center of Besançon.
 However, four notable statues decorate the area, two in the Cassin sector and two in the Ile-de-France sector.
 The "Statue of Diversity", located in a roundabout of Ile-de-France sector, is a veritable symbol of this area.
-The others are the statue of Diderot school, in stone, the "Statue of the World" (located in a roundabout in Cassin sector, near the Lafayette swimming pool) and the statue of Tristan Bernard school, also located in Cassin sector.
-Epoisses fountain dates to 1874, and has on its face the blazon of Besançon.
-An old laundry, located in the margins of the new area, was built in 1812 and renovated in 1996.
+The others are the statue of Diderot school, in stone, the "Statue of the World" (located in a roundabout in the Cassin sector, near the Lafayette swimming pool) and the statue of Tristan Bernard school, also located in Cassin sector.
+Epoisses fountain dates to 1874, and has the blazon of Besançon on its face.
+An old laundry in the margins of the new area was built in 1812 and renovated in 1996.